-Illustration in Germany A distinctive art
+Illustration in Germany

 The art of illustration is experiencing a renaissance in Germany.
 In view of the ever-growing use of computers, admiration increases for traditional crafts.